 Prolonged or excess use of coriander seeds may cause digestive problems, such as diarrhea, stomach ache, IBSi XIrritable bowel syndrome; a chronic intestinal disorder that causes symptoms like abdominal pain, constipation, diarrhea, and bloating. , loss of appetite, and dehydration (7).
 Further, anecdotal evidence suggests that individuals might also experience bloating, abdominal pain, flatulence, and vomiting.

 Generally, coriander seeds are used to treat menstrual disorders, but some women might experience lapses of menstruation as a result of their usage.
 If you are facing any such issue, you need to check your dosage (9).

 Coriander seeds have been used in the treatment of diabetes as they have the ability to lower blood sugar level.
 If you are undergoing treatment for diabetes, you should monitor your blood sugar level before using coriander as its supplementation may reduce your blood sugar level drastically (10).

 Nilofar Pendhari, a certified clinical nutritionist, says, “Coriander seeds should be used cautiously if you have low blood pressure or are taking medications for the same.
 Coriander might lower blood sugar and might interfere with blood sugar control during surgery.
 Stop using coriander at least 2 weeks before surgery.”

 10. Other Side Effects

-Several other coriander seeds side effects that you may encounter due to its consumption are toothaches, joint pain, worms, nausea, hernia.
+Several other coriander seeds side effects that you may encounter due to its consumption are toothaches, joint pain, worms, nausea, herniai XA bulging of a tissue or an organ through an abnormal opening of the abdominal cavity and may cause pain and swelling. .
 Although these problems are not very common, one should be careful and consult a doctor in any case.